-We had delicious breakfast at the “restaurant house” at the Rascals.
-Breakfast, lunch and dinner was included in the accommodation price.
+We had a delicious breakfast at the “restaurant house” at the Rascals.
+Breakfast, lunch, and dinner was included in the accommodation price.
 We got delicious Sri Lankan food, much of it seafood and fish.

 The Rascals Kite Resort is such a lovely place to stay, peaceful and original.
 It is owned by Johanna, from Sweden, and Mondy, from Italy – such great people!
 Mondy is a kite instructor.
 They have really done a good job setting up this place, everything is so neat and clean.
 Outside the bungalows, Johanna has made a beautiful garden with flowers and small trees in pots:

 And the Rascal`s bungalows are so cool!
 Look at the lovely bed and the cool shower in our open-air bathroom: